-find open servers on your IPv4 subnet, e.g. SSH.
+find open servers on your IPv4 subnet, e.g. SSH

-Platform-independent Python >= 3.5 script that finds SSH servers (or other services with open ports) on an IPv4 subnet, WITHOUT NMAP.
+Platform-independently find SSH servers (or other services with open ports) on an IPv4 subnet in pure Python WITHOUT NMAP.

 pip install findssh